dataloop-ai-apps/pipeline-templates/document_preprocessing/preprocessing_for_rag/README.md

 1. Pipelines:

-* Open the pipelines page and select Create Pipeline.
+* Open the pipelines page and select *Create Pipeline*.
-* Select Use a Template from the dropdown list.
+* Select *Use a Template* from the dropdown list.

 <img src="assets/pipeline_create.png" alt="Image of the pipeline creation page">